Football pitch: Pitch boundary

 The pitch is rectangular in shape.
-The longer sides are called touchlines and the shorter sides are called the goal lines.
-The two goal lines are between 50 and 100 yards wide and have to be of the same length.
-The two touchlines are between 100 and 130 yards long and have to be of the same length.
+The shorter sides are called goal lines and the longer sides are called the touchlines.
+The two goal lines are between 50 and 100 yards wide and must be the same length.
+The two touchlines are between 100 and 130 yards long and, likewise, must be the same length.
 All lines on the ground are equally wide, not to exceed 12 cm.
 The corners of the pitch are marked by corner flags.